agarzon48/Fundamentos-NextJS/docs/02-componentes-y-paginas/02-routing-y-paginas-dinamicas.md

 /*
-    If we navigate to app/users/Raspas/page.tsx, this page will show the text 'This user us called Raspas'
+    If we navigate to app/users/Raspas/page.tsx, this page will show the text 'This user is called Raspas'

-    If we navigate to app/users/Zari/page.tsx, this page will show the text 'This user us called Zari'
+    If we navigate to app/users/Zari/page.tsx, this page will show the text 'This user is called Zari'

     -- Both of them are my cats :)
 */